skrey/yellow-extensions/templates/contact/README.md

 How to use a contact page?
 --------------------------
 The contact page is available on your website as `http://website/contact/`.
 You can add a link to your navigation or individual pages.
-An email address can be defined in the meta data of a page, for example `Email: user@user.com`.
-A global email address can be defined in the main configuration, it overwrites the one in meta data.
+An email address can be defined in the settings at the top of a page, for example `Email: user@user.com`.
+A global email address can be defined in the main configuration, it overwrites the one of the page.
 There's a spam filter to block unwanted advertising.

 This template does not work with static websites, it needs a Yellow installation.